Shelob

 Shelob is a fictional monster in the form of a giant spider from J. R. R. Tolkien's The Lord of the Rings.
 Her lair lies in Cirith Ungol ("the pass of the spider") leading into Mordor.
 The creature Gollum deliberately leads the Hobbit protagonist Frodo there in hopes of recovering the One Ring by letting Shelob attack Frodo.
 The plan is foiled when Samwise Gamgee temporarily blinds Shelob with the Phial of Galadriel, and then severely wounds her with Frodo's Elvish sword, Sting.

 Some scholars have stated that Shelob is in the literary tradition of female monsters.
-Others have interpreted her as symbolising a sexual threat, with multiple sexual allusions.
+Others have interpreted her as symbolising a sexual threat, with multiple allusions to reproductive organs.
 Scholars have noted her opposition to the Elves, and in particular her adversary, Galadriel, whose light helps the hobbits to defeat her darkness.

 Shelob's physical appearance in Peter Jackson's film trilogy was based on the New Zealand tunnel-web spider.